GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/vm-termination.md

-  RCA Text Generation: Provides a detailed Root Cause Analysis text, outlining the identified cause of termination, the involved systems or activities, and recommendations to prevent future occurrences where applicaable.
+  RCA Text Generation: Provides a detailed Root Cause Analysis text, outlining the identified cause of termination, the involved systems or activities, and recommendations to prevent future occurrences where applicable.

 ### Executing this runbook